flex3-org/smeek/apps/smeek-api/README.md

 4. **Flashcard Generation from PDF**:
    - Upload a PDF, and the application will generate flashcards with key points extracted from the text.

+5. **YouTube Video Summarization**:
+   - Summarizes the content of a YouTube video based on the provided URL.

 ## Installation

 1. **Clone the repository**: